 10. Declutter your bookshelves

 Do this at least once a year!
 It may be painful the first time, but it’s a healthy practice for bookworms.
-Here’s how to get it done.
+Here’s how to declutter books.

 I doubt authors ever get tired of hearing thoughtful thank yous from their fans.
 Hunt down contact info for an author you love, and drop them a note!
 Handwritten letters are more rare these days, so if you can find an address, go that route.
 You never know when an author might write back!
 Also: what would you say to an author who’s passed away?
 Pretend they haven’t and write them a letter in your journal.
 It will help you feel connected to their work and give you new insights as you sort through what you loved about the book.

 When you’re reading, take those phrases and quotes that resonate with you and write them down!
-I explain commonplace books in #4 in this post.
+I explain commonplace books in #4 in this post on improving your reading life.

 13. Patronize local bookshops